mrmarganski/mkdoc/docs/index.md

 ---

 ## 🏁 Phase 1: Rookie Foundations
-Welcome to The Panther Project!
+Welcome to {{ team_name }}!
 Before you can build a 125-pound competition robot, you need to master the basics.
 Phase 1 is mandatory for all new members, regardless of prior experience.
 You will learn how to safely navigate the shop, use core hand tools, and build a miniature XRP Starter Bot to prove your baseline knowledge.
 Once you pass Phase 1, you unlock the rest of the shop!

 **[Start Here: Welcome to Team 2064!](frc/rookielanding.md){ .md-button }**